maxmilton/ekscss/packages/cli/README.md

 ## Notes

 This package is intended to be simple and lightweight.
-If you need more features like watching for file changes use [rollup](https://rollupjs.org) together with [rollup-plugin-ekscss](../rollup-plugin-ekscss) and [@ekscss/rollup-plugin-css](../rollup-plugin-css).
-In your production CSS bundles use [@ekscss/rollup-plugin-clean](../rollup-plugin-clean) too to remove unused styles.
+If you need features like watching for file changes use [rollup](https://rollupjs.org) together with [rollup-plugin-ekscss](https://github.com/MaxMilton/ekscss/tree/master/packages/rollup-plugin-ekscss) and [@ekscss/rollup-plugin-css](../rollup-plugin-css).
+Alternatively, for simple projects or when build speed is important, use [esbuild](https://esbuild.github.io) with [esbuild-plugin-ekscss](https://github.com/MaxMilton/ekscss/tree/master/packages/esbuild-plugin-ekscss).

 This package registers the CLI executable binaries `xcss` and `ekscss` which are both equivalent.